rovaughn/platform-docs/platform/manual/microservices/change-subdomain.rst

 Changing subdomain of a microservice
 ====================================

-A microservice can be contacted externally (ie: from outside a cluster) on a subdomain which is configurable.
+A microservice can be contacted externally (i.e. from outside a cluster) on a subdomain which is configurable.
 The subdomain of a microservice is generally the same as the name of the microservice but it can be changed.

 To change the subdomain on which a microservice is exposed you need to modify the :doc:`conf/routes.yaml <../project/directory-structure/conf/routes.yaml>` file